 If you have a shorter wheelbase on the tractor, the steering will be sharper.
 With a fifth wheel, you can really crank the tractor from side to side in order to maneuver the trailer.
 But we don't want to do that.
 We want to enter in the slightest steering actions possible.
 The more you turn the steering wheel, the easier it is to lose the back end of the trailer.
 Keep in mind that a reversing trailer moves in the opposite direction as the tractor or towing vehicle.
 If you want to turn the trailer left, you'll need to turn the steering wheel to the right.
 You'll want to pick a target on the driver's side that you want the trailer's wheel to touch, and always keep both wheels visible in your mirrors.
 If you can't see one side, you're turning too much.
 A fifth wheel gives you the flexibility to recover, but take it slow and don't get off the target with that tire.

 Towing a trailer takes patience, confidence and plenty of practice.
-To read more towing tips on other aspects -- including shifting and braking -- visit the links on the next page.
+To read more towing tips on other aspects -- including shifting and braking -- visit the links below.

 - How Trailer Towing Safety Works

 - How to Turn While Towing

 - How Loading and Unloading Towed Vehicles Works

 - What does it mean to call a pickup truck a 'half-ton truck'?